How to love them if you hate people

 Plan to observe the people you interact with today deliberately.
 Or sit down for a coffee and watch the people around you.

-A great writing exercise:
+A great story writing exercise:

 Sit down in a café and pick several people.
 Describe them in three to four sentences, trying to pick interesting and exceptional details.
 Give them a name.
 Provide them with a story.